-Local community traditional knowledge is not currently applicable in the Canadian context.
+Criterion 4.8 is applicable when strong evidence is provided by the local community to demonstrate ownership of traditional knowledge and intellectual property.
 Refer to the Intent Box at the beginning of Principle 4.

 The use of Indigenous Peoples' traditional knowledge is addressed in Criterion 3.6.